raydot/nailing-the-coding-interview/chapters/04-arrays.md

 At the start of the program the counter array is initialized to all zeroes, and first permutation — the array we start out with — is added to the results array.
 The algorithm then iterates through the candidate array using the index `i` and the counter index `c[i]`.
 For each iteration, the algorithm checks if the counter is less than the index, and if it is, it swaps the first element of the array with the element at the index, based on whether the index is even or odd.
 The counter index is then incremented, and the algorithm starts over at the beginning of the array.
 If the counter is greater than the index, the counter is reset to zero and the index is incremented.
 That’s a lot to understand, but if you code it in and play with it for a bit it’s pretty easy to see what it’s doing.

 What is the running time of this algorithm?
-(Hint, I’ve already told you, above.)
+(Hint: I've already told you how many permutations will be generated.)

+The algorithm generates n! permutations, and each permutation requires O(n) time to copy into the results array.
+This gives us a total runtime of $O(n · n!)$.
+While this is sometimes simplified to $O(n!)$ since the factorial term dominates ($n!$ is bigger than $n$, right?), it's more precise to account for the copying operation.
+This is why permutation problems can become computationally expensive very quickly - even small values of $n$ result in massive runtimes.

 If you don’t understand don’t worry too much as I’ll come back to this question again in later chapters and with a more efficient solution.